 - write accurate and meaningful reports and descriptions in formal written prose, and letters and notes in formal and informal language.

-- in the case of Chinese majors, read classical Chinese texts of moderate difficulty.
+- read classical Chinese texts of moderate difficulty.

 A solid grounding in the literature and culture of China involves: